burnedpopcorn/PolyCRACK/README.md

 If you reeeaaallllly want to, you can pain-stakingly modify it to do things like remove ga.me and micro-transactions, or maybe even replace the micro-transactions screen with a cheats screen i guess.

 You can do anything with Source Code if you have patience and time ... an ungodly amount of free time.
 But that's what I call the 'Power of Unemployment'!

+### Also Also
+Was thinking about making a website to be able to play without extensions or Developer Mode, but the ```staticmax``` folder has 1802 FUCKING FILES, plus I think there is a extension-only component baked into this, so that's not happening anytime soon (by me)